Computing: Laptop FAQ

 Using your laptop

 How will I use my laptop at SAIC?

 Your laptop will be an essential tool in your educational and campus life.
 You will use your laptop to:

 - Take notes, conduct research, work on projects, and write papers.
 Participate in online discussion groups with classmates and professors.

 - Access the Internet for in-class and out-of-class projects and research.

-- Access class materials on the SAIC Portal.
+- Access class materials in SAIC Canvas.

 - Submit papers and other materials electronically to teachers.

 - Use email to communicate with professors, classmates, parents, and friends from your networked dorm room and wireless areas throughout campus.